EATiQuette

 As an instructor in the Culinary Arts Program at MetroTech High School in Phoenix (Arizona) from 1988 to 2003, he was responsible for the operation of a student-staffed coffee shop, fine dining room and banquet facility.

 At the request of another MetroTech instructor, David developed his first etiquette lesson in 1989.
 The goal was to introduce high school students to proper dining etiquette and to help them feel comfortable in both social and business dining situations.
 In the summer of 1998, David first began offering his etiquette seminars (renamed EATiQuette) to the public, businesses, colleges and culinary training programs.
 He has presented to more than 500 groups ranging from preschoolers to Fortune 500 executives.
-Some 12,000 participants have been impacted by this unique workshop.
+More than 20,000 participants have been impacted by this unique workshop.

-David was a finalist in the Society of American Cuisine's Year of the Waiter program and was nominated for Arizona Vocational Teacher of theYear in 1997 and 2000.
-The MetroTech Culinary Arts Department was the 1995 Vocational Program of the Year in Arizona.
+David was a finalist in the Society of American Cuisine's Year of the Waiter program and was twice nominated for Arizona Vocational Teacher of theYear.
+The MetroTech Culinary Arts Department was once named the Vocational Program of the Year in Arizona.
 David is a member of the American Association of Family & Consumer Sciences and has served on numerous Arizona high school and college culinary program advisory boards.
-David regularly presents dining etiquette and table service training at St. Mary’s Food Bank Community Kitchen.

 David and his wife, Barbara, co-wrote a weekly dining etiquette column, Ask Mr. EATiQuette, that ran for two years in The (Biloxi, MS) Sun Herald’s Marquee entertainment section.